Bone Machine

 Bone Machine is the eleventh studio album by American singer and musician Tom Waits, released by Island Records on September 8, 1992.
 It won a Grammy Award for Best Alternative Music Album and features guest appearances by David Hidalgo, Les Claypool, Brain, and Keith Richards.
 The album marked Waits' return to studio albums, coming five years after Franks Wild Years (1987).

 Recorded in a room in the cellar area of Prairie Sun Recording studios, described by Waits as "just a cement floor and a hot water heater", the album is often noted for its rough, stripped-down, percussion-heavy style, as well as its dark lyrical themes revolving around death and decay.
 The album covera blurry, black-and-white, close-up image of Waits screaming while wearing a horned skullcap and protective goggleswas taken by filmmaker Jesse Dylan, son of Bob Dylan.
 The photo is taken from a freeze frame of the Dylan and Jim Jarmusch directed video for "Goin' Out West".
 They also directed a video for "I Don't Wanna Grow Up".
-Bone Machine won the Grammy for Best Alternative Music Album.

 Recording and production

-Bone Machine was recorded and produced entirely at the Prairie Sun Recording studios in Cotati, California, in a room of Studio C known as "the Waits Room", located in the old cement hatchery rooms of the cellar of the buildings.
+Bone Machine was recorded and produced entirely at Prairie Sun Recording Studios in Cotati, California, in a room of Studio C known as "the Waits Room", located in the old cement hatchery rooms of the cellar of the buildings.
 Prairie Sun's studio head Mark "Mooka" Rennick said, "[Waits] gravitated toward these 'echo' rooms and created the Bone Machine aural landscape. [...]
 What we like about Tom is that he is a musicologist.
 And he has a tremendous ear.
 His talent is a national treasure."

 Waits said of the bare-bones studio, "I found a great room to work in, it's just a cement floor and a hot water heater.
 Okay, we'll do it here.
 It's got some good echo."
 References to the recording environment and process were made in the field-recorded interview segments made for the promotional CD release, Bone Machine: The Operator's Manual, which threaded together full studio tracks and conversation for a pre-recorded radio show format.

 Bone Machine was the first Waits album on which he played drums and percussion extensively.
 In 1992, Waits stated: "I like to play drums when I'm angry.
 At home I have a metal instrument called a conundrum with a lot of things hanging off it that I've found - metal objects - and I like playing it with a hammer.
 I love it.
 Drumming is therapeutic.
 I wish I'd found it when I was younger."